 Whether you're in Miami or Chicago, Dallas or Philly, humidity can turn an amazing twist out into a disaster.
 Before you step outside with your slicked and snatched edges, there are a few ways to protect your curls, coils, and tight textures against humidity and reduce the chances of unwanted frizz.

-To smooth the hair’s cuticle and form a protective layer on your hair that humidity just cannot penetrate, try these tips and products:
+To smooth the hair’s cuticle and form a protective layer on your hair that humidity just cannot penetrate, try these tips and hair smoothing products:

 - Moisturize your ends with conditioner.

 Try: Lightweight, medium, heavy or intensive conditioner (Take our Conditioner Quiz to find out which one is right for you)

 - Apply a protective layer of styling product like styling cream, strong hold gel or curl gel.

 Try: Curl Custard

 - Dry your hair completely.